singingwolfboy/flask-dance/docs/signals.rst

     This signal is sent before redirecting to the provider login page.
 The signal is sent with a ``url`` parameter specifying the redirect URL.
-This signal is mostly useful for doing things like session construction / de-construction before the user is redirected.
+This signal is mostly useful for doing things like session construction/deconstruction before the user is redirected.

     Example subscriber::